Patola tangaliya gujarat

 Patola & Tangaliya: Two Indigenous Handicrafts of Gujarat You Cannot Afford To Miss

-I had already fallen in love with indigenous handicrafts of Gujarat like Patola and Tangaliya as I travel to Kutch and Saurashtra region last year for almost a month.
+I had already fallen in love with indigenous handicrafts of Gujarat like Patola and Tangaliya as I travelled to Kutch and Saurashtra region last year for almost a month.
 From places like Lakhpat Fort to villages like Nirona to some of the mind-boggling natural phenomena, Gujarat has something for everyone.

 Gujarat Indigenous Handicrafts – Patola and Tangaliya